Space-filling curves of self-similar sets (III): Skeletons: Finite type condition

 First, we recall some terminologies of graph theory, see for instance, \cite{BalakrishnanRanganathan2000}.
 Let $H$ be a directed graph.
 We shall use $\{e_1,\dots,e_k\}$ to denote a walk consisting of the edges $e_1,\dots, e_k$.
+(For the definition of walk see \cite[Definition 1.5.1]{BalakrishnanRanganathan2000}.)
 We call the starting vertex and terminate vertex of a walk the \emph{origin} and \emph{terminus}, respectively.
 The walk is \emph{closed} if the origin of $e_1$ and the terminus of $e_k$ coincide.
 A walk is called a \emph{trail}, if all the edges appearing in the walk are distinct.
 A trail is called a \emph{path} if all the vertices are distinct.
 A closed path is called a \emph{cycle}.